top of page

 If your class is reading a creepy piece of classic literature, check out some pop culture pairings.
 When I taught seventh grade, my go-to Halloween lesson was teaching “The Raven” and watching The Simpsons version of the poem.
 Many TV shows and cartoons have versions of creepy classics, and students love them.
 YouTube is also full of short videos of everything from “The Cask of Amontillado” to Dracula.
 There are even some anime versions available.

-In high school, my American Lit teacher took us to the school basement.
-We sat in the dark in front of stacks of old furniture reading scary stories by candlelight.
-I will never forget that day in class, and you can create a memorable event yourself.
-Think about the dark, creepy areas around your school, and take a field trip.
+In high school, my American Lit teacher took us to the school basement on Halloween.
+We sat in the dark in front of stacks of old desks reading scary stories by candlelight.
+I will never forget that day in class, and you can create a memorable event for your own students this Halloween.
+Think about the dark, creepy areas around your school, and take your students on a field trip.
+Bring some candles or flashlights to create some eerie ambiance.

 A student is creating a monster for the monster voice activity.